Loading

 How to make the job search less of a full-time job

 You've likely heard that job hunting is a full-time job.
-I hate to be the bearer of bad news, but it's true: from resurrecting your dusty LinkedIn profile and updating your resume or website to scouring job sites and writing cover letters, job hunting is a time suck.
+Unfortunately, it's true: from resurrecting your dusty LinkedIn profile and updating your resume or website to scouring job sites and writing cover letters, that time adds up.

-While I can't write your cover letter or revive your LinkedIn account for you, thankfully there are automations out there that make the job-hunting process easier, whether you've been laid off or are trying to find a better gig.
+While I can't write your cover letter or revive your LinkedIn account for you, thankfully automation (and AI!) can make the job-hunting process easier, whether you've been laid off or are trying to find a better gig.

 Figure out what you want in your next job